Is that my....

 Of sad eyes peering out behind happy ones,

-Beneath the old untouched stones of forgotten roadways,
+Beneath the old untouched stones of forged roadways,

 It’s a baffled relationship of stars and poet's words,